redcenter/api-design-tips/readme.md

 Jeroen Freijer <jeroen@redcenter.nl>

+Based on my personal experiences designing and building web API's for several companies, I have written down my own API checklist.
+Be aware, these are just my experiences and preferences.
+Please do not consider this the ultimate API checklist.
+Every API and every company is different, so your own implementation might be completely different than the one I propose below... :-)

 ##Audience check##

 First we have to check for readers who landed on this page, because of a typo.
 I don’t want to confuse or disappoint them.